The Global Awareness for Travelers Story

 by Dr. Denise R. Ames

 What to do next?
 This question started to gnaw at me as early as 2016.
-I was not surprised by this flood of feelings that were occupying my mind, I have noticed that they seem to emerge in patterns every 8 to 9 years throughout my life.
+I was not surprised by this flood of feelings that were occupying my mind, I have noticed they seem to emerge in patterns every 8 to 9 years throughout my life.
 It was not new.

-Since 2008 I had turned my attention from teaching history at Central New Mexico College to developing a non-profit organization: Center for Global Awareness.
+Since 2008 I had turned my attention from teaching history at Central New Mexico College to developing a non-profit, educational organization: Center for Global Awareness.
 Although I called myself and the people I worked with CGA since 2003, I wanted to expand my interests in world history, global issues, and global awareness into a more organized educational non-profit.
 A partner joined me in 2009, and I set about writing globally-focused books and resources for educators and students grades 9-university and conducting professional development training for teachers.
 By 2016, I completed six books.
 I also enjoyed working on various educational projects in nine different countries.
 My success was modest but fulfilling.

 Church doors, Florence, Italy, photo Denise Ames